-Visceral afferent fibres from the heart, lung and the alimentary tract are conveyed in the vagus nerve.
+Visceral afferent fibers from the heart, lungs, and the alimentary tract are conveyed in the vagus nerve.
 Sacral afferents are conveyed in the pelvic splanchnic nerves and are responsible for visceral pain experienced in the bladder, prostate, rectum, and uterus.

-Although afferent fibres are conveyed in both sympathetic and parasympathetic nerves, they are completely independent of the autonomic system.
-They do not relay in the autonomic ganglia and have their cell stations, just like somatic sensory fibres, in the dorsal ganglia of the spinal and cranial nerves.
+Although afferent fibers are conveyed in both sympathetic and parasympathetic nerves, they are completely independent of the autonomic system.
+They do not relay in the autonomic ganglia and have their cell stations, just like somatic sensory fibers, in the dorsal ganglia of the spinal and cranial nerves.
 They simply use the autonomic nerves as a convenient anatomical conveyor system from the periphery to the brain.

-Axons of preganglionic sympathetic neurons can be connected to postganglionic neurons by the following three possibilities after they have headed to the ganglia of the sympathetic trunk:
+Axons of preganglionic sympathetic neurons can be connected to postganglionic neurons by the following 3 possibilities after they have headed to the ganglia of the sympathetic trunk:

 - An axon can form a synapse with a postganglionic neuron directly in the first reached ganglion.